 Panorama Mountain Resort Case Study - What it's like working at Panorama

 Meet BUNAC'er Charlotte Hurrell.
-In November 2016, Charlotte flew to Vancouver to begin a new adventure, working a ski season at Panorama Mountain Resort on our Work Canada Ultimate program.
+Charlotte flew to Vancouver to begin a new adventure, working a ski season at Panorama Mountain Resort on our Work Canada Ultimate programme.
 She had the absolute time of her life.
 Read her experience of what it's like to work at Panorama, including her day-to-day duties, time off adventures, and top advice for people looking to work at Panorama in the future.

 First things first - why did you want to travel to good ol' Canada?